magento/merchdocs/src/tax/tax-zones-rates.md

 1. If you have multiple stores, you can set Tax Titles for each store view.

 {:.bs-callout-info}
-Leave this field empty if you wish to use the tax identifier.
+Leave this field empty if you want to use the tax identifier.

 1. When complete, click <span class="btn">Save Rate</span>.